gauravmehta13/gauravmehta13/README.md

 <h1 align="center"> Hey there!
 I'm Gaurav.👋</h1>
 <p align="center">
   <b>An Otaku who loves coding and anime.</b></br>
   <sub>A Data Science Enthusiast, Future Cloud Evangalist☁ and DevOps Specialist and love to integrate all these technologies to create highly-skilled tech product.
-Automation is a future and I'm contributing to the future by automating ML and DL models to make easy the hard work at jobs of Data Scientist.🙏<sub>
+Automation is a future and I'm contributing to the future by automating ML and DL models to make easy the hard work at jobs of Data Scientist.🙏<br> ⚡ Currently, I'm seeking opportunities that will allow me to develop and promote technologies that benefits the Mankind.<sub>
 </p>

  <p align="center">